aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-vertical-gradient-to-postscript-ps/_index.md

 ## What is a C# Linear Gradient Brush?
 A **C# linear gradient brush** is a GDI+ object (`LinearGradientBrush`) that paints a linear color transition between defined points.
 When combined with Aspose.Page’s drawing API, it lets you render sophisticated gradients directly into a PostScript (PS) document.

-## Why Use a Linear Gradient Brush for PostScript?
+## Why use a linear gradient brush for postScript?
 - **High‑quality output:** Gradients are rendered at the printer‑level, preserving fidelity.
 - **Full control:** You can set custom color stops, rotation, and scaling.
 - **Reusable code:** The same brush logic works for PDF, SVG, and other formats supported by Aspose.Page.